 Edwin Evers hails from Mannsville, Oklahoma is a young sprout of 25.
 He started fishing tournaments for bass at age 13 out of a pond boat and used swim fins as the method of propulsion to win the tournament!
-This was his second year on the pro BASS tour and he ranked third in the Central Division.
-Edwin was a local favorite in Chicago as he went to school in Seneca, Illinois, just outside of the windy City.
+This was his second year on the pro BASS tour, and he ranked third in the Central Division.
+Edwin was a local favorite in Chicago as he went to school in Seneca, Illinois, just outside the windy City.
 When he went to college, he picked Southeastern Oklahoma State because it was a warmer climate.
 He graduated with a degree in communications and a minor in business marketing.
 Because of this background and his natural abilities as an angler, he is sure to be a success in the fishing world.

 Another young angler on his way up the ladder in the pro circles is Todd Faircloth, from Jasper, Texas.
 He finished 8th in the BASSMASTER Top 150s in 1999-2000, fished 19 events, and had eight finishes in the money.
 He has been fishing bass tournaments since he was nine and credited his dad for "...always taking me along on his fishing trips."
 He and his uncle won a parent/child club tournament when he was twelve.
 Todd grew up along the banks of Sam Rayburn Reservoir in Texas and has been hooked on bass fishing for most all his life.
 He is quite a successful angler in Texas, as he has fished most every pro circuit in the State.
 His main sponsors are Skeeter Boats, Yamaha Outboards, and Lake Fork Tackle.
 Todd won six boats in three years and is a sincerely dedicated angler.
 He was one of the few single guys at the Classic, and at age 24, he will be quite some catch!